 If you’re planning to buy an iPhone 13 fall, or even if you’re just thinking about it, you’ll want to keep an eye on your upgrade status as we push closer to the release date.

-If you aren’t eligible for an upgrade until September or later, you might not be able to buy the iPhone 13, iPhone 13 mini, iPhone 13 Pro, or iPhone 13 Pro Max right away.
+If you aren’t eligible for an upgrade right now, you might not be able to buy the iPhone 13, iPhone 13 mini, iPhone 13 Pro, or iPhone 13 Pro Max right away.

 Carriers will sometimes move up your upgrade status so you’ll want to check in on it to see if anything changes in the buildup to the iPhone 13 release date.

 Get Familiar with iOS 14 & iOS 15

 If you’re currently using an iPhone 6, iPhone 6 Plus, iPhone 5s, an older iPhone, or an Android phone, and you plan on upgrading to an iPhone 13 later this year, you’ll want to get familiar with iOS.

 Right now, the current version of iOS is iOS 14.
 If you own a newer iPhone model, you’ve probably already upgraded to the software and you can skip this step.